IdoBH123/Autonomous-Cart-Competition/README.md

 # Autonomous-Cart-Competition

 ## Overview
-This project focuses on designing and implementing an autonomous cart that competes by navigating towards an IR signal transmitted from the edge of a room.
-The cart's goal is to reach the transmitter quickly while avoiding obstacles.
+This project focuses on designing and implementing an autonomous cart using the Arduino programming language.
+The cart competes by navigating towards an IR signal transmitted from the edge of a room, aiming to reach the transmitter quickly while avoiding obstacles.

 ## Features
 - IR Signal Processing: The cart uses IR receivers to detect a modulated signal, guiding it towards the transmitter with high accuracy.